AbhyasKanaujia/decentagram/README.md

 3. **Ganache.** Personal blockchain for testing.
 4. **Metamask.** Since browser do not directly connect to the blockchain, we use this to extend the browser.

+## Architecture of Decentagram

+- The use interacts using a web application and a crypto wallet.
+- The crypto wallet sends and gets data to the etherium blockchain.
+- The images are stored in the IPFS.

 ## Initial Setup

 1. `npx create-react-app .`